boytchev/map/README.md

 * `xmlFilename` is a name of an XML file defining the regions in Bulgaria.
 The library provides low-poly definitions of regions in Bulgaria in file `bgmap-level-0.xml`)
 * `drawMap` is a user-defined callback function, that receives the map instance as parameter.
 This instance is used to extract outlines and 3D shapes of regions.
 Because the XML processing is asynchronous, the instance can be used only after the callback function is actually called.

-* `options` is an optional parameter for the map generator with structure `{width: ..., height: ..., roundness: ...}`.
+* `options` is an optional parameter for the map generator with structure `{width: 45, height: 28, roundness: 25}`.
 The `width` and `height` attributes define the size of the map.
 If these values are not provided, `Map` uses global variables `MAP_WIDTH` and `MAP_HEIGHT`.
 If they are not defined, `Map` assumes the width is 45 and the height is 28.
 The attribute `roundness` sets the rounding radius of some vertices in the map.
 The default value is 25.
 The following two illustration show sharp outline (roundness=0) and smooth outline (roundness=100):

 [<img src="examples/example-1-sharp.jpg" width="150">](https://boytchev.github.io/bgmap/examples/example-1-sharp.html) [<img src="examples/example-1-smooth.jpg" width="150">](https://boytchev.github.io/bgmap/examples/example-1-smooth.html)

-## API

-The call-back function has one parameter &ndash; an instance of the map.
-It has:
+The callback function `drawMap` has one parameter &ndash; an instance of the map.
+This function is the place where all the fun happens.

+### Properties

-* `regions` &ndash; an array of the names of all regions
+The instance has property `regions` which is an array of the names of all regions.
+These names are extracted from the XML files.
+The property is used to traverse through all regions in the map.

+Note, that the map of Buigaria is defined as a region, i.e. the same way as Bulgarian provinces.
+The way to distinguish the country region from the provinces regions is by name.
+The country region in file `bgmap-level-0.xml` is `'BG'`.

+### Methods

-* `mapGeometry2D( regionName )` &ndash; a method that generates the outline of a region as `THREE.BufferGeometry` for `THREE.Line`
+Method `mapGeometry2D( regionName )` generates the outline of a region (given its name) as a `THREE.BufferGeometry` suitable for creating `THREE.Line` lines.
+The horizontal size of the region is scaled and positioned consistently with the whole country.
+The line is translated vertically by 1.

-* `mapGeometry3D( regionName )` &ndash; a method that generates the 3D shape of a region as `THREE.BufferGeometry` for `THREE.Mesh`
+Method `mapGeometry3D( regionName )` generates the 3D shape of
+a region (given its name) as a `THREE.BufferGeometry` for creating `THREE.Mesh` object.
+The horizontal size is scaled and positioned as the outline, the vertically the shape spans from 0 to 1.

 That's all.